-In the Wistron Accelerator program, C-levels of different business units take on the role to solve the aforementioned issues.
+In the Wistron Accelerator program, Mentors take on the role to solve the aforementioned issues.
 During the accelerator period, startups will have in-depth collaboration and interaction with the heads of the designated business unit.
 Startups can further understand companies’ needs, plans, and insights, and learn how to work with large corporations effectively.

 b.
 Exclusive PoC collaboration with Wistron

-Startups running B2B businesses know that it takes a long time to successfully onboard corporate partners because of the different organization nature and the longer decision-making processes.
-It’s very common to take a quarter or even more than half a year to kick off a collaboration.
+Startups running B2B businesses know that it takes a long time to successfully onboard corporate partners because of the different organizational nature and the longer decision-making processes.
+It’s very common to take a quarter or even more than six months to kick off a collaboration.

 2. What are the important factors you consider when evaluating applications?

 The application review process combines AppWorks’s experience in mentoring startups and Wistron’s industry expertise.
-We are looking for founders who continuously work on themselves and have a clear North Star in their founder journey.
-We believe it helps people overcome obstacles and build up the product’s core competitive advantages.
+We are looking for founders who continuously work on themselves and have a clear North Star in their founder journey, which we believe will help founders overcome obstacles and build up the product’s core competitive advantages.